Stable Diffusion Img2Img (Image to Image): Beginner's Guide

 Tips:

 Step 2.
-Write the Prompt
+Write Your Prompt

 To get your ideal image, describe what you want to see in the positive prompt.
 In my case, I want to give the image a watercolor effect, add a light smile to the girl, and change the background from buildings to Sakura.
 So, I go to the Prompt setion and enter: watercolor, light smile, Sakura background.
 Similarly, to avoid unwanted elements or effects, go to the Negative Prompt section and describe what you dislike.

 Step 3.
-Apply the Img2Img Setting
+Adjust the Key Settings

 There are many settings options available on the img2img tab.
 It's not necessary to adjust all of them.
 The two parameters you want to play with are the CFG scale and denoising strength.